-Yoel Soto started studying classical guitar at the age of 11.
-In 1995 he participated, playing electric bass, in the Festival Jazz Plaza de La Habana with Bobby Carcassés, one of the most important jazz representatives of the island.
-In 1996 he obtained his diploma of electric bass from the National School of Art and the same year, before leaving for Italy where he stayed for several years, he collaborated with known Cuban bands like Bamboleo and Diákara.
+Yoel Soto, guitarist, bassist, composer, musical producer, and poet started studying classical guitar at the age of 11.
+In 1995, at the age of 17, he participates at Jazz Plaza Festival in Havana with Bobby Carcassés, one of the most important Jazz representatives in Cuba.
+In 1996 Yoel obtained his diploma of the electric bass guitar from the National School of Art in Habana and the same year, before leaving for Italy, where he stayed for several years, he collaborated with known Cuban bands like Bamboleo and Diákara.

 As the bassist of Havana Mambo Orchestra and musical director of Havana Express Orchestra Yoel participated in several international music festivals like Umbria Jazz, Sorrento Jazz, Festival di San Remo, Antilliaanse Feesten Hoogstraten -largest Caribbean Festival in the world- and others all over Europe.
 He was also a member of Tribá, a successful music band from Turin; Diego Borotti Jazz Quartet and known percussionist Bruno Genero (collaborating with famous African artists like Arona N’ Diaye Rose, Baba Sissoko, and Sekouba Bambino Diabate).